Pinterest Pixel

 • SUMPRODUCT(range_of_values, range_of_weights) multiplies each value by its weight and then sums up these products.

-• SUM(range_of_weights) computes the total weight, which serves as our divisor.
+• SUM(range_of_weights) computes the total weight.

 The SUMPRODUCT function in Excel is quite the power player when it comes to weighted averages.
 It combines multiplication and addition, allowing me to multiply related data sets and sum up the results in one go.
 For those of you who appreciate efficiency, this command is a game-changer.

 To use SUMPRODUCT for calculating weighted averages, two arrays are required: values and their corresponding weights.
 In Excel terms, arrays are simply ranges of cells.
-The magic happens when SUMPRODUCT multiplies each value in the first array with its corresponding weight in the second array and then sums it all up.
+The magic happens when SUMPRODUCT multiplies each value in the first array by its corresponding weight in the second array and then sums it all up.

 Here’s a practical formula structure: =SUMPRODUCT(B2:B7, C2:C7) / SUM(C2:C7)